mvz/memory_test_fix/README.md

 ## Rails Versions

-This gem is compatible with Rails 3 and Rails 2.3.
-If you're using an older version of Rails, use the 0.1.x version of this gem.
+This gem is compatible with Rails 4 and Rails 3.
+If you're using Rails 2.3, use version 0.2.2 of this gem.
+If you're using an even older version of Rails, use version 0.1.3.

 ## Authors